LidzDev/SmartPark/Readme.md

 ## Technical Architecture:
 The app is based on a data layer (ParkingData) that manages the data, a web server layer (ParkingServer) to serve out the data and the actual Smart Park iOS app.

-The data layer is built to process API data in Python and uses a Postgresql database to store the data that the app will consume.
-The webserver is built in Java Spring and provides routes to access this data.
-The iOS app is built in React Native and uses Google maps.
+ParkingData is a Python application built to process data from publicly available APIs and uses a Postgresql database to store the data that the SmartParkapp will consume.
+The ParkingServer is built in Java Spring and provides routes to access this data.
+The SmartPark app is built in React Native and uses Google maps.

-### Requirements:
+### Prerequisites:
 To be able to run the entire project the following will need to be installed on your machine:
 - Python 3.11
 - SQLAlchemy 2.0.20